Melena refers to black tarry stools, which usually occurs as a result of upper gastrointestinal bleeding.

-A PR exam is essential to confirm the melaena, as well as a full abdominal exam assessing for epigastric tenderness or peritonism, hepatomegaly, and for any stigmata of liver disease.
+A PR exam is essential to confirm the melena, as well as a full abdominal examination to assess for epigastric tenderness or peritonism, hepatomegaly, and for any stigmata of liver disease.

 - Routine bloods (FBC, U&Es, LFTs, and clotting):

-- Any acute bleed may not initially show an anaemia in the full blood count.
+- Check for any drop in Hb, however remember that an acute bleed may not initially show with an anaemia

 - Liver function tests may reveal underlying liver damage as a potential cause.